15 San Francisco Restaurants With a View | Wealth of Geeks

 Born and raised in the Bay Area, I've enjoyed every minute spent exploring San Francisco's incredible culinary landscape.
 Here's my local's roundup of the best San Francisco restaurants with a view.

-It doesn't get more classic than Top of the Mark.
-For the quintessential culinary experience with the most spectacular views, head to the Mark Hopkins Hotel on Nob Hill.
+It doesn't get more classic than InterContinental Mark Hopkins.
+For the quintessential culinary experience with the most spectacular views, head to the InterContinental Mark Hopkins.
 Take the elevator to the 19th floor and get ready to be dazzled.
 The 360-degree panorama views of the San Francisco skyline, the Gold Gate Bridge, and the beautiful bay are easy to appreciate with so many windows.

 The scenery is breathtaking at night when the city sparkles.
-Top of the Mark offers a full bar, signature cocktails, and appetizers.
+InterContinental Mark Hopkins offers a full bar, signature cocktails, and appetizers.
 It's perfect for a light bite before dinner, but you may want to load up on small plates and stay the entire night.

 2. Mersea Restaurant